 But for the longest time, there was no other way.
 Marketers needed Customer Success to tell them which customers might be good candidates.
 They needed customer marketers, product marketers, content marketers, and designers to produce a single customer story.

 Today, after rounds of layoffs, these functions are lean.
 But the workload remains.
-And Sales still needs more customer stories.
+And Sales still needs more customer proof.
 At least in B2B software, every category has become more competitive.
 Sharing the stories of happy customers achieving their dreams is the difference between marketing a prospect as 'Closed-Won' vs. 'Closed-Lost'.

 CEOs expect AI to fill the gap.
 Predictably (albeit disappointingly), most software vendors have slapped on the phrase "AI-powered" to their pitch decks, instead of building new products that re-imagine entire workflows end-to-end.